eclipse-sumo/sumo/docs/web/docs/Simulation/Randomness.md

 - [duarouter](../duarouter.md) adds randomness when performing [Demand/Dynamic_User_Assignment](../Demand/Dynamic_User_Assignment.md)
 - [duarouter](../duarouter.md) can randomly disturb the fastest-paths by setting option **--weights.random-factor**
 - [Simulation routing can be randomized](../Demand/Automatic_Routing.md#randomness) to ensure usage of alternative routes.

+# Reproducibility

+Generally, all SUMO applicaitons and tools are expected to produce the same results when running the same version repeatedly with the same arguments and inputs.
+This also includes running on different platforms (Windows/Linux/Mac).

+There are some situations that are know to violate this rule (either by design or due to technical reasons) and they are listed in the following.

+## Violated reproducibility by design

+Option **--random** is supported by many applications ([sumo](../sumo.md), [duarouter](../duarouter.md), ...) and tools ([randomTrips.py](../Tools/Trip.md#randomtripspy), ...).
+It randomizes the [random seed](#random_number_generation_rng) and thereby gives a different random behavior each run.

+## Violated reproducibility for other reasons

+The following differences are either due to bugs or hard-to-solve problems in libraries used by SUMO.

+### Platform differences

+- **Differences in generated networks by platform**: When importing network data with geo-coordinates, the transformation to x,y (Cartesian) coordinates are performed by the [Proj](https://proj.org/).
+This library has differences from one version to the next and differnt platforms usually provide different library versions.
+The same problem may also manifest when using TraCI-functions for coordinate transformations.
+- **non-deterministic vehicler routing with options --device.rerouting.threads --weights.random-factor** (Issue #10292)
+- **Different Simulation behavior due to using the `log` function**.
+Observed differences for the EIDM-Model (Issue #8921) and also for Simulations with the DriverState-device.
+Could in principe also affect the Wiedemann-Model and the ToC-device.